JAlcocerT/JAlcocerT/content/blog/llm-function-calling.md

 url: "how-to-use-openai-function-calling"
 ---

-How to make so that LLMs are using our already built tools?
+How to make so that LLMs will be using our already built tools?

 ## Function Calling

 Let's imagine you have a super smart assistant (that's your LLM) who can understand your requests in natural language.

 However, sometimes you don't just want an answer in words; you want the assistant to *do* something in the real world based on your request.

 That's where function calling comes in.

 {{< details title="**Think of it like this:** 📌" closed="true" >}}

 You ask your assistant: "What's the weather like in Warsaw?"